Definition Of Cultural Lag In Sociology

 Comprehensive Overview

 Ogburn identified several factors that contribute to cultural lag.
 One key aspect is the interconnectedness of culture.
 Changes in one part of culture often have ripple effects on other parts.
-For example, the introduction of smartphones has not only transformed communication but also impacted education, entertainment, and even social interactions.
+Practically speaking, for example, the introduction of smartphones has not only transformed communication but also impacted education, entertainment, and even social interactions.
 These secondary effects require adjustments in laws, regulations, and social norms that simply take time to develop.

 The concept of cultural lag is also linked to the idea of status quo bias, which describes the human tendency to prefer things to stay relatively the same.
 People are often more comfortable with familiar routines and established ways of doing things, and they may be hesitant to embrace new technologies or practices that disrupt their accustomed lifestyles.
 This resistance to change can further exacerbate the lag between material and non-material culture.